What doctors refer to as “nephrolithiasis”, you might know as kidney stones.

 Crystallization and the formation of uric acid stones occur most often when urine pH is too low.

-Luckily, uric acid stones can almost always be successfully dissolved by increasing hydration or undergoing a urine alkalinization treatment to bring urine pH levels up.
+Luckily, you can almost always be successfully dissolve uric acid stones by increasing hydration or undergoing a urine alkalinization treatment to bring urine pH levels up.

 - Low urinary volume